phillipskevin/can-hyperscript/README.md

 ### Map / DefineMap

-To use with other CanJS observable types, pass functions for attributes or children (this example is using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)):
+To use with other CanJS observable types, you can pass a function as an attribute or child node (this example is using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)).
+These functions will be turned into computes:

 ```js
 import h from 'can-hyperscript';